Julio Frenk

+Julio José Frenk Mora (born December 20, 1953) is a Mexican public health scholar and sociologist, currently serving as the 7th chancellor of the University of California, Los Angeles (UCLA) since January 1, 2025.

+Frenk graduated from the University of Michigan in 1983 with a Master of Public Health, a Master of Arts in sociology, and a joint PhD in medical care organization and sociology.
+After that, he became a public servant at the Ministry of Health of Mexico and served as the 17th Secretary of Health of Mexico from 2000 to 2006.
+He served as the 8th dean of the Harvard T.H.
+Chan School of Public Health from 2009 to 2015 and as the 6th president of the University of Miami in Florida from 2015 to 2024.

 Early life and education

-Frenk was born in Mexico City on December 20, 1953.
-His father and grandfather, both of whom were phyisicians, were Jews who fled to Mexico from Nazi Germany.
+Frenk was born on December 20, 1953, in Mexico City.
+His father and grandfather, both of whom were physicians, were Jews who fled to Mexico from Nazi Germany.
+His mother was Alicia Josefina Mora Alfaro, a Mexican biochemist.

-Frenk received his medical degree from the National Autonomous University of Mexico in Mexico City in 1979.
-He then attend the University of Michigan, where he obtained three graduate degrees, a Master's of Public Health in 1981, a Master of Arts in sociology in 1982, and a joint Doctor of Philosophy in medical care organization and sociology in 1983.
+Frenk received an undergraduate medical degree from the National Autonomous University of Mexico in Mexico City in 1979.
+He then attended the University of Michigan, where he received a Master of Public Health in 1981, a Master of Arts in sociology in 1982, and a joint Doctor of Philosophy in medical care organization and sociology in 1983.

+Frenk is the brother of famed Mexican astrophysicist Carlos Frenk.

 Career

+Public service

 In 1984, Frenk was appointed director of the Centre of Public Health Research in the Ministry of Health of Mexico, a role he held until 1987.
-Following that, he went on to serve as the founding director general of the National Institute of Public Health of Mexico from 1987 to 1992.
+Following that, he went on to serve as the founding director general of Mexico's Instituto Nacional de Salud Publica from 1987 to 1992.
 From 1995 to 1998, he served as executive vice president of the Mexican Health Foundation, a private non-profit organization, and director of the organization's Centre for Health and the Economy.

 Frenk also has served in several academic roles, including as a senior researcher at the National Institute of Public Health and as adjunct professor of medicine and national researcher at the National Autonomous University of Mexico in Mexico City.
 In 1992–1993, he was visiting professor at the Harvard Center for Population and Development Studies at Harvard University's Harvard T.H.
 Chan School of Public Health.

 In 1993, he was an advisor on health reform for the government of Colombia, working alongside health economist Felicia Knaul.
 The two married in 1995, and settled in Mexico.

 In 1998, Frenk was appointed executive director of evidence and information for policy at the World Health Organization (WHO) in Geneva.